Enforcement agents (bailiffs)

 This fact sheet is aimed primarily at anyone who is experiencing problems with a bailiff employed by a council or other enforcing authority and may be considering making a complaint to the Ombudsman.

-I have a complaint against a bailiff.
+I have a complaint against an enforcement agent.
 Can the Ombudsman help me?

-If your complaint concerns the bailiffs’ actions in collecting council tax, business rates or traffic enforcement penalties then we can normally investigate your complaint.
-We cannot investigate complaints about the actions of bailiffs in recovering other debt because the bailiff is acting directly for the courts.
+If your complaint concerns the enforcement agent’s actions in collecting council tax, business rates or traffic enforcement penalties then we can normally investigate your complaint.
+This is because the enforcement agent is acting on behalf of the council.
+However, we cannot investigate complaints about the actions of bailiffs in recovering other debt because the enforcement agent is acting directly for the courts.

-If your complaint concerns a bailiff who is evicting you from your home, we cannot investigate this.
-The bailiff will be acting for the court and complaints about eviction by a council or housing association are considered by the Housing Ombudsman Service.
+If your complaint concerns an enfrcement agent who is evicting you from your home, we also cannot investigate this.
+The enforcement agent will be acting for the court and complaints about eviction by a council or housing association are considered by the Housing Ombudsman Service.

-In some cases you could take the matter to court and we might expect you to do this.
-The courts can decide whether a bailiff's costs or actions are either excessive or unreasonable (such as the removal of too many goods, or making undue threats).
+In some cases you could take the matter to court and we might expect you to do so.
+The courts can decide whether a enforcement agent's costs or actions are either excessive or unreasonable (such as the removal of too many goods, or making undue threats).
 Only the courts can resolve disputes about the ownership of goods the bailiff has removed.
-However, as long as you havenot started legal action on the point in question, we may choose to investigate.
+However, if you have not begun legal action on the specific issue, we may choose to investigate.

 How do I complain?

 You should normally complain to the council first.
 Councils often have more than one stage in their complaints procedure and you will usually have to complete all stages before we will look at your complaint.
-The council may ask the bailiff to consider your complaint first to see if they can resolve it.
-If you are still dissatified, the council should then consider your complaint.
+The council may ask the enforcement agent to consider your complaint first to see if they can resolve it.
+If you are still dissatified, the council should respond to your complaint instead.
+You can complain to us once you have finished the enforcement agent’s complaint procedure.
+We may accept complaints where the council or bailiff have taken too long to respond.
+We think twelve weeks for a response is reasonable.

 Usually, you should complain to us within 12 months of when you first knew about the problem.
 If you leave it any later, we may not be able to help.